 It is essential to stay up to date with the latest results and injury news as both of these factors will have significant impacts on the way that a match may play out.
 But, as I mentioned, the best time to place a bet on the outright market would be when you can get the best possible NHL odds on the team that you want to bet on.

 Betting on hockey is similar but not exactly the same as other sports.
 Read on to understand some of the nuances I want you to be aware of before betting.
 Even if you don’t get deep into them, a little knowledge goes a long way.

 Here’s a rundown explaining how to read hockey odds:

 Like many of the other sports, one of the most popular forms of betting in the NHL is on the money line.
 Betting the money line in the NHL is as simple as picking a side you believe will win.
-When you place a wager on a team using the money line, you are betting against odds, instead of a pointspread.
-This basically means that whichever team you believe win the game must in fact win the game but not necessarily by a pointspread.
+When you place a wager on a team using the money line, you are betting against odds, instead of a point spread.
+This basically means that whichever team you believe will win the game must, in fact, win the game but not necessarily by a point spread.

-An example would be safe for instance the Washington Capitals were playing at home against the Pittsburgh Penguins on a Saturday night.
-The Capitals were the favorite in the game with odds of -300, while the Penguins were the underdog with their odds at +250.
-If you bet $100 on the Capitals and they won, you would win $100 but if the Capitals lost as the odds on favorite, you would lose $300.
-Playing devils advocate, if you were to bet the Penguins for $100 and they were to lose you will lose $100 but if they won, you would win $250 because they were the underdog with decent odds.
+For instance, if the Boston Bruins were playing at home against the Dallas Stars.
+The Bruins are the favorite in the game with odds of -300, while the Stars are the underdogs with their odds at +250.
+If you bet $100 on the Bruins and they win, you would win $100, but if Boston lost as the odds on favorite, you would lose $300.
+Playing devil’s advocate, if you were to bet the Stars for $100 and they were to lose, you will lose $100, but if they won, you would win $250 because they were the underdog with decent odds.